epistoteles/dreamer-goal-conditioned/README.md

   year={2019}
 }
 ```
+Specifically, it extends the [implementation](https://github.com/danijar/dreamer) by first author [Danijar Hafner](https://github.com/danijar) to also work on robotic goal-conditioned OpenAI gym environments, such as [FetchReach-v1](https://gym.openai.com/envs/FetchReach-v1/).
+Read more about the goal-conditioned environment suite in [this](https://openai.com/blog/ingredients-for-robotics-research/) OpenAI blog post.

 ## Instructions

-Create conda environment with all dependencies:
+Create the conda environment with all dependencies:
 ```
 conda env create --file conda-env.yml conda activate dreamer-env